Tomas Morato Avenue: History

 The street, which opened around 1940, was originally named Sampaloc Avenue.
-It was so named because of the prevalence of tamarind (sampaloc) trees which lined the street in the early days.
-It is believed that the trees were planted by Tomas Morato himself along with President Manuel Luis Quezon and journalist Alejandro Roces.
+It was named because of the prevalence of tamarind (sampaloc) trees which lined the street in the early days.
+It is believed that the trees were planted by Tomas Morato himself, along with President Manuel Luis Quezon and journalist Alejandro Roces.
 According to the Master Plan of Quezon City, it was planned to stretch between New Manila and a proposed park near the present-day intersection of EDSA and Quezon Avenue at the National Government Center I. As of 2012, however, only two sampaloc trees remain, as they have been cut down over the years to make way for parking spaces.

 In 1966, the avenue was renamed to honor Tomas Morato, the city's first mayor under whose term the road was constructed.
-By the 1990s, the street was transformed into a trendy hot spot with bars lining the street such as the popular Tia Maria's.
+By the 1990s, the street was transformed into a trendy hot spot with bars lining the street, such as the popular Tia Maria's.
 In 1996, one of the deadliest nightclub fires occurred at the Ozone Disco Club on Tomas Morato and Timog Avenue.
-In 2003, the street underwent a major renovation with the sidewalk improved and railings installed along corners of the avenue to prevent double parking.
+In 2003, the street underwent a major renovation, with the sidewalk improved and railings installed along corners of the avenue to prevent double parking.

+Since 2024, proposals have been raised by the Quezon City government to pedestrianize the avenue on Sundays.